Lecture 02

 Why all this fuss?

-objects (like System.in) read raw data from some source (like the keyboard), but don't format the data.InputStreamReader
+InputStreamobjects (like System.in) read raw data from some source (like the keyboard), but don't format the data.InputStreamReaderobjects compose the raw data into characters (which are typically two bytes long in Java).BufferedReaderobjects compose the characters into entire lines of text.

 Why break down into so many classes?